 Higher Dimensions

 Next we ought to visit the -dimensional case of , to see which features are generic to multi-dimensional systems.
 We won’t need a time-dependent , so I’ll put that off until later.
+This will also provides some examples of what such an exponential operator can do.

 What happens?
 Well, nothing about the derivation in the previous section required one dimension, so we can quote the solution in the function representation: